Skip to content

 About

-CS at Work is a knowledge and advisory platform led by Prashant Kumar, Company Secretary and Partner at Eclectic Legal.
-It simplifies complex corporate, regulatory, and compliance topics for startups, professionals, and global businesses entering India — through practical insights, guides, and case-based articles.
+CS at Work is a knowledge and advisory platform led by Prashant Kumar, Company Secretary and Compliance Officer at Global Horizons Capital Advisors (IFSC) Private Limited, an IFSCA-licensed Investment Banker in GIFT IFSC.
+It simplifies corporate, regulatory, and capital markets frameworks through practical, execution-focused insights for startups, professionals, and global businesses.

 Our Categories